twilio/voice-quickstart-ios/README.md

 ### <a name="bullet12"></a>12.
 Make client to PSTN call
 A verified phone number is one that you can use as your Caller ID when making outbound calls with Twilio.
 This number has not been ported into Twilio and you do not pay Twilio for this phone number.

 To make client to number calls, first get a valid Twilio number to your account via https://www.twilio.com/console/phone-numbers/verified.
 Update `server.py` and replace `CALLER_NUMBER` with the verified number.
 Restart the server so it uses the new value.
-Voice Request URL of your TwiML application should point to the public URL of your application server’s `/makeCall` endpoint.
+Voice Request URL of your TwiML application should point to the public URL of your application server’s `/makeCall` endpoint (If your app server is written in PHP, then you need `.php` extension at the end).

 <kbd><img height="667px" src="Images/client-to-pstn.png"/></kbd>